- Outpatients appointments

 The Western Eye and Charing Cross hospitals also serve as tertiary referral centres for the whole of West London and beyond.

 Age related macular degeneration (ARMD) and medical retina service (Macula Suite)

 We have specialised facilities that are dedicated to the care of these patients including a minor surgery suite where patients receive their ARMD eye injections.

 - retinal laser treatment

 - photodynamic therapy

 - close working with the vitreoretinal service for patients requiring surgical retina input

-- patients referred with wet macular degeneration are now seen, diagnosed and treated within two weeks of GP or direct optometrist referral via our dedicated fast-track fax or online referral pathways
+- patients referred with wet macular degeneration are now seen, diagnosed and treated within two weeks of GP or direct optometrist referral via our dedicated online referral pathways